Join us for classes that match every level of experience.

 TRE has helped me, at last, feel comfortable in my body through the process of a slow sustainable release from the chronically held tension patterns, stuck in my body since childhood.
 I now feel more awake, grounded and present in everyday life, and have more energy and willingness to engage with life and grow.

-I have recently completed phase 1 of training in Brainspotting which is another wonderful brain body based relational therapy.
+I have recently completed phase 1 and phase 3 of training in Brainspotting which is another wonderful brain body based relational therapy.
 I find it to be a simple, powerful and profound therapy and I will be engaging with more trainings in it over the next few months into 2019.